Core Web Vitals: Cumulative Layout Shift – What It Is and How to Improve It for SEO

 Example of distance shift in the viewport, Google Developers

-So to sum up: CLS is measured by the layout shift score, which is calculated like so:
+So to sum up: CLS is measured by the layout shift score, which is calculated this way:

 Impact fraction * distance fraction = layout shift score

 Taking the examples above, the calculation would go like so: 0.75 * 0.25 = 0.1875.
-Google says a webpage should maintain a CLS of less than 0.1 across all pages on your site.
+Google says a webpage should maintain a CLS of less than 0.1 across all pages or page views on your site.
 This example would be over that goal, so it would score poorly.

-Google totals all the scores for every unexpected layout shift that occurs during the entire lifespan of the page.
-So the more elements you have on your page that shift in the viewport, the worse your score will be.
+The more elements you have on your page that shift in the viewport, the worse your score could be.

 Google’s CLS score target